 Complainant - Any member of the Wittenberg community who reports or files a sexual harassment or misconduct complaint.

-Confidentiality - The university aspires to treat with discretion all inquiries and complaints about sexual harassment or misconduct.
+Confidentiality - The university aspires to treat all inquiries and complaints about sexual harassment or misconduct with discretion.
 Although the university gives no assurance of confidentiality to any party or witness who participates in any proceeding under this policy, it is committed to informing only those who need to be involved with a complaint.
 In the interest of protecting confidentiality to the extent possible, as well as pursuing an effective investigation, all parties and witnesses are expected to limit the sharing of information to those with a need to know.
 In particular, the specifics of an investigation or investigatory interview should not be discussed with any person who does not have a legitimate need to know such information.
 Undue sharing of information could also be considered harassment or retaliation by the other party.
 Such harassment or retaliation may result in disciplinary action by the University.
 This expectation of confidentiality is not intended to limit either party’s actions when sharing information for the purpose of obtaining support or counsel.

 Day(s) - For purposes of this policy, all references to days are considered working days.